learn-co-curriculum/js-looping-and-iteration-looping-code-along/README.md

 naturally to you as wrapping one gift after another.
-Just as you slowly become comfortable using different words and vocabulary to better express yourself, you will become more acquainted with concepts like `for` and `while` until you are able to discern the nuanced usage between them.
+Just as you slowly become comfortable using different words and vocabulary to better express yourself, you will become more acquainted with concepts like `for` and `while` until you are able to discern the nuanced differences in usage between them.

 ## Resources